Listen to this post

 Keep Folder Organization feature on macOS explained and clarified.

-This is the first in a series of deadly cuts that I have experienced and a proposed solution.
+This article is the first in a series of deadly cuts that I have experienced and a proposed solution.

 Software Documentation Gaps

 My go-to way of getting documentation is a Google search.
-It would be ideal if we could rely on clicking help and getting the answers we’re looking for.
-Unfortunately most of the time the thing we are trying to do is not documented.
+It would be ideal if we could rely on clicking help and getting the answers we’re looking for every time.
+Unfortunately, most of the time, the thing we are trying to do is not documented.

 I’ve been trying out Apple’s Photos app.
 I searched the documentation to find what Keep Folder Organization means when importing pictures with the keyword Keep Folder Organization.
 I thought this would help me move on with my life with a better understanding.

-Unfortunately using the documentation did not immediately pay dividends.
-I then searched the documentation for Import and landed at what looked like the right place.
+Unfortunately, using the documentation did not immediately pay dividends.
+I then searched for Import and landed at what looked like the right place.

 I chose Import photos and movies from your camera to Mac, which was not what I was trying to do.
 Unfortunately, this was the best documentation I could find at that moment.
 The article did not mention anything about keeping a folder organized.

-So I went to Google and found an article on Apple’s discussion forum and this feature was not what I thought it was at all.
-I thought the feature would move files around and put files into folders or something of that nature.
+So I went to Google and found an article on Apple’s discussion forum, and this feature was not what I thought it was at all.
+I thought the feature would move files around and put data into folders or something of that nature.
 The real purpose is to create albums based on your folder structure.